grover/homebridge-ranger/docs/warnings.md

 really in the Bluetooth stack of the system running Homebridge and thus the limitations described on the [noble](https://github.com/sandeepmistry/noble) page apply.

+### Using this plugin with other homebridge plugins

+I have not tested running this plugin in parallel with other homebridge plugins.
+It'll likely work, but take note that there are some timing considerations in the HAP BLE protocol, which may render the connection to the Bluetooth accessory unstable.

+Also the plugin will postpone the start of homebridge until it's seen all configured Bluetooth HomeKit Accessories.

+I'd strongly encourage you to run this on a dedicated Raspberry Pi and not share the Homebridge instance with other plugins.
+You could always run multiple homebridge instances on the same system and they'll not affect each other.

 Continue to [Requirements](requirements.md)